 The Assessment endpoint is the core functionality of the Compliance Service API.
 It allows you to evaluate specific input data (documents or URLs) against selected compliance criteria within a framework using a Large Language Model (LLM)-based assessment engine.

-- Run an automated compliance assessment on uploaded documents or URLs.
+- Start an automated compliance assessment on uploaded documents or URLs

 Code